Patient education: Low-sodium diet (Beyond the Basics)

 Sodium is an element that is found in many foods as well as water.
 The body requires a small amount of sodium in the diet to control blood pressure and blood volume.
 However, most people consume many times the amount of sodium needed.
-A low-sodium diet contains fewer than 2.3 grams (2300 milligrams, or about the amount of sodium in one teaspoon) of sodium each day.
-People with certain medical conditions such as high blood pressure, kidney disease, and heart problems can benefit from a diet that is low in sodium.
+A healthy level of sodium in the diet contains fewer than 2.3 grams (2300 milligrams, or about the amount of sodium in one teaspoon) of sodium each day.
+People with certain medical conditions such as high blood pressure, kidney disease, and heart problems can benefit from a diet that is lower in sodium.

-This topic will review how to read food labels, how to choose foods that are low in sodium, and how to live with less salt.
+This topic will review how to read food labels, how to choose foods that are lower in sodium, and how to live with less salt.